 Almost all schools hold formal assessments for children of all ages.
 On occasions, there is an assessment cost involved which is not often not returned should a child fail the assessment and not secure a place.
 All educational institutes are monitored by Qatar’s Supreme Education Council (SEC).

 Weekends for most schools fall on Thursday and Friday with the most common working week in Qatar being Sunday to Thursday.
 It is also worth noting that some companies will include a school fee allowance in their expat packages; Kingpin International will advise accordingly at the start of the hiring process.

 Qatar also has several universities ranging from local universities to branch campuses from foreign institutions such as Northwestern, University of Calgary and University College of London.
 A full list can be found here.

-Most companies will include health insurance for you and your dependants as part of their compensation package.
+Most companies will include health insurance for you and your dependents as part of their compensation package.

 It should be noted that the Qatari government is in the process of introducing a universal health insurance system, meaning that every company will need to provide insurance for their employees, regardless of their visa situation.